 It’s important to know the difference, because kids and adults who are allergic to penicillin are normally given a substitute antibiotic, which can be less effective, or have more side effects.
 Those substitutes are also more expensive and using them is one reason why we’ve seen a rise in antibiotic-resistant infections.
 “There is a large problem around that right now, and anything that you can do to reduce it is important,” says Vyles.

 He’s moved on to new research that looks at whether doctors could use his questionnaire to skip straight to an oral challenge in low-risk children.
 That might make it easier for more people to determine once and for all whether they’re really allergic, maybe even while in the emergency department.

 In the meantime, parents who are worried about their kids’ penicillin allergy diagnoses might want to bring their concerns to their family doctor, says Vyles.
 “My advice would be to question it.
-Sometimes the symptom [that started this] is so benign they can immediately remove the diagnosis.”
+Sometimes the symptom [that] is so benign they can immediately remove the diagnosis.”